slolobdill44/Hamcamp/README.md

-== Hamcamps
+# Hamcamp

-Hamcamps is a single-page clone of Bandcamp, a popular music sharing/purchasing platform.
+Hamcamp is a single-page clone of Bandcamp, a popular music sharing/purchasing platform.

 [Heroku Link][heroku]